-Apple, Facebook, Google and Microsoft have been self-regulating for some time, even though these companies have been investing heavily in the creation of powerful facial recognition technologies.
+Apple, Facebook, Google, and Microsoft have been self-regulating for some time, even though these companies have been investing heavily in the creation of powerful facial recognition technologies.
 Facebook, for example, has an agreement with the Federal Trade Commission.
-Under this, the company has to first obtain "affirmative express consent" before going beyond a user's specified privacy settings.
-According to Wikipedia, DeepFace, Facebook's facial recognition system, is said to be 97% accurate.
-This compares with 85% for the FBI's Next Generation Identification System.
+Under this, the company has to first obtain "affirmative, express consent" before going beyond a user's specified privacy settings.

-As of July 2017, it is legal in 47 states for software to identify an individual using images taken without consent while they are in public.
-Illinois and Texas don't allow it for commercial use.
+As of January 2020, it is legal in 46 states for software to identify an individual using images taken without consent while they are in public.
+California, Washington, Illinois, and Texas don't allow it for commercial use.

-As of June 2017, Washington is the third state to pass a biometric privacy law.
+California is the fourth state to pass a biometric privacy law in 2020.
 It covers any business entity that collects

 biometric identifiers for commercial purposes.